One hundred tests. One sealed roll

 Advance a fresh strip from the sealed roll.

 Buffer handling is automated.
-Eliminates wrong buffer volume, wrong order, and wrong timing across the full 100-test roll lifetime.
+Designed to remove wrong buffer volume, wrong order, and wrong timing across the full 100-test roll lifetime.

 02